itsnabbyyy/itsnabbyyy/README.md

 👋 Hey data fam, it's @itsnabbyyy here! 🤓

-👀 I'm your friendly neighborhood data explorer, always on the lookout for insights lurking in numbers and patterns.🔍
+👀 I'm your friendly neighborhood data explorer, always on the lookout for insights lurking in numbers and patterns 🔍

 🌱 Currently expanding my data analysis arsenal with SQL, R, Python, and Power BI.
-(Think of me as a data ninja-in-training. 🥷)
+(Think of me as a data ninja-in-training 🥷)

 💞️ Let's join forces on data-driven adventures!
-I'm always up for collaborating on projects where we can uncover hidden stories and bring data to life. 🧭
+I'm always up for collaborating on projects where we can uncover hidden stories and bring data to life 🧭

 <!---